Shubratokumar/Shubratokumar/README.md

 ### Hi there, I'm Shubrato Kumar 👦,
-A Frontend developer🎯 from Bangladesh.
+A Frontend Developer 🎯 from Bangladesh.
 - 👨‍💻 Frontend Developer at GetBoarded Technologies Ltd.
 - 📚 I love what I do.
 - 🔭 I’m currently working on MERN Stack Projects.